styled-components/stylelint-processor-styled-components/README.md

 - `stylelint` (duh)
 - This processor, to extract styles from `styled-components`
-- The [`stylelint-config-styled-components`](https://github.com/styled-components/stylelint-config-styled-components) to disable stylelint rules that clash with `styled-components`
+- The [`stylelint-config-styled-components`](https://github.com/styled-components/stylelint-config-styled-components) config to disable stylelint rules that clash with `styled-components`
 - Your favorite `stylelint` config! (for example [`stylelint-config-standard`](https://github.com/stylelint/stylelint-config-standard))

 ```